Help create bigger carbon capture effect by donating Balsa trees in Ecuador

 Expected result:

-• To establish 25 hectares / 50.000 trees in three different indigenous Shuar communities.
+• To establish 200 hectares in six different indigenous Shuar communities.

 • Create jobs related to the production and management of balsa plantations.